 * Graphic: World FX rates in 2020 tmsnrt.rs/2RBWI5E

 * No end in sight to U.S. virus surge

 By Julien Ponthus

-No outcome is expected at the summit until evening, at best, but either an agreement or a collapse in the talks will have a major impact on the currency when trading resumes.
+No outcome is expected at the summit until evening, at best, but an agreement or a collapse in the talks would have a major impact on the currency when trading resumes.

 A deal “would make the euro more attractive as a reserve currency” by “establishing a central fiscal capacity that can respond to adverse shocks, which would make monetary union more stable”, he said.

-Many traders expect that the summit will reach no agreement and EU leaders will need to meet again to find a compromise.
+Many traders doubt the summit will reach an agreement and assume EU leaders will need to meet again to find a compromise.

-For the week, the dollar was on course for gains against the yen, sterling, and the Swiss franc.
-The yuan fell by the most in three weeks, undone by a steady increase in diplomatic frictions between the United States and China.
+For the week, the dollar was on course for gains against sterling, the yen and the Swiss franc.

 Some investors say they are beginning to see signs that a surge in coronavirus infections is threatening the U.S. economy.